johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 “The great end of life is not knowledge, but action” - Thomas Huxley

-“Only thing that matters is doing the right think right now.
+“Only thing that matters is doing the right thing right now.
-     Past cannot be changed
+>     Past cannot be changed
-     Future is no assured
+>     Future is no assured
-     The action in the present should be “right”
+>     The action in the present should be “right”

 “The used key is always bright” - Poor Richard